-Southampton is one of Europe’s most historic port cities, taking pride of a place on England’s South Coast.
+Southampton is one of Europe’s most historic port cities, taking pride in a place on England’s South Coast.
 The maritime heritage of Southampton is on display throughout the city – but it is not the only appealing feature.
-There are heaps of culture, from art galleries and museums to lively music venues, a world-renowned university, and a Premier League football team.
+There are heaps of culture, from art galleries and museums to live music venues, a world-renowned university, and a Premier League football team.

 Many people visit Southampton before they depart on a cruise to a different corner of the globe, but you shouldn’t miss the highlights of the city as there is still lots to see and do here.
 The city is also very close to the rural beauty of the New Forest and a short ferry ride from the Isle of Wight.

 Though this city is not the largest, Southampton is home to a fine selection of hotels and accommodation.

 Choosing which one is right for you often depends on why you are going to the city.
 So if you are wondering where to stay in Southampton, we have set out a range of hotels in Southampton for you below, all based on the most common reasons for visiting this wonderful city.

 The city-centre of Southampton is home to fantastic shopping and interesting things to see & do.
 Visit ‘The Bargate’ is the historic entrance to the old town of Southampton, from when it was a fortified walled city.
 If shopping-til-you-drop is more your thing, head to the impressive Westquay Shopping Centre for hundreds of stores, restaurants, a cinema and a bowling alley.

 Where to stay in the city-centre…

 Situated right in the heart of Southampton’s centre, the Moxy Hotel features stylish and comfortable rooms with all of the amenities.
 The Moxy’s modern lobby, with its video wall and cosy fireplace, is an inviting place to relax.
 On top of that, the bar offers a good selection of wine and beer!